kelvinampofo/utils/README.md

 - `EDITOR`:
   Default text editor to use for editing log files.
 The utility will fall back to vim or nano if this option is not set and the specified editor is unavailable.

+### cmpress

+Make sure FFmpeg is installed on your system to use `cmpress`.
+Follow [FFmpeg installation instructions](https://ffmpeg.org/download.html) if needed.